quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## Connection confirmation {#sec-confirm}

-Connection establishment uses Client Initial, Server Cleartext, and Client Cleartext packets containing a TS handshake on Stream 0.
+Connection establishment uses Initial and Retry packets containing a TLS handshake on Stream 0.
 Connection establishment can therefore be detected using heuristics similar to those used to detect TLS over TCP.
-A client using 0-RTT connection may also send data packets in 0-RTT Protected packets directly after the Client Initial packet containing the TLS Client Hello.
-Since these packets may be reordered in the network, note that 0-RTT Protected data packets may be seen before the Client Initial packet.
+A client using 0-RTT connection may also send data packets in 0-RTT Protected packets directly after the Initial packet containing the TLS Client Hello.
+Since these packets may be reordered in the network, note that 0-RTT Protected data packets may be seen before the Initial packet.
+Note that clients and servers cannot be identified from the QUIC packet type, so the TLS handshake in Initial and Retry packets must be parsed to determine which side of a connection is which.

 ## Application Identification {#sec-server}